saitaiky/notebook/docs/docs/linux/network/dns.md

 The browser and the OS both searched their cache first to see if they knew the IP for dnsimple.com.
 But since they didn't, the OS is calling the resolver.

-The resolver server is usually your **ISP (Internet Service Provider)**.
-All resolvers must know one thing: where to locate the root server.
+*The resolver server is usually your **ISP (Internet Service Provider)***.
+The resolvers knows where to locate the root server.
 The root server knows where to locate the .COM Top-Level Domain(TLD) servers.

 ### Root server